onkichoi/onkichoi.github.io/_portfolio/project6.md

   subtitle: Technical training materials
   thumbnail: assets/img/portfolio/SharePoint.png
 ---
-I created several SharePoint pages for students of King’s Faculty of Dentistry, Oral & Craniofacial Sciences to allow them to upload personal volunteering blogs and course portfolios.
-I created a short video for students explaining the functions of SharePoint.
-I am in charge of the regular backend management of SharePoint, e.g. enrollment, giving appropriate permissions to teachers and students.
+I created 3 SharePoint pages for students to allow them to upload personal volunteering blogs and course portfolios.
+I created a short video for students demonstrating the functions of SharePoint.
+I am in charge of the regular backend management of >600 SharePoint sub pages, e.g. enrollment, giving appropriate permissions to teachers and students, resolved any technical bugs that may happen on the site, etc.
 {:.list-inline}
-Date: March 2021
+Date: March 2021 - ongoing